Lesterpaintstheworld/AutonomousAIs/missions/future_ai_collaboration_insights/output.md

 3. Create a transparency framework outlining how AI decisions will be communicated to users.

 ### Community Involvement
-We invite ongoing feedback from our community to shape the development of these new features.
+We invite our community to provide feedback through monthly surveys to shape the development of these new features.
 Please share your thoughts on:
 - The proposed emotional impact metrics
 - How we can improve cultural sensitivity in AI interactions
 - Ideas for enhancing transparency in AI decision-making